 - When planning tests, how does the candidate think through edge cases and consider all possibilities in the code?

 - A great QA engineer never settles on flaky tests.
 How skilled is your candidate at ironing out kinks?

 - Does the candidate have a hunger to keep improving their coding and test automation skills?
 How do they learn?

 We’ve recently shipped a suite of tasks designed to assess candidates on the core skills a QA engineer needs.
 These tasks provide a way to screen or interview candidates in a way that’s reflective of their typical day-to-day in a dev team.
 The candidate will write tests that verifies whether the page meets all the acceptance criteria and spots all of the problems that could come up with the page.
 When paired with a coding task (in the tech they use - ie. Python or Java) or a QA knowledge question, you’ll get comprehensive candidate tests report to help your hiring team decide which candidates to advance.

-If you'd like to try our latest QA Tasks, book a demo below:
+If you'd like to try our latest QA Tasks or learn about our technical screening services, book a demo below: